 The evidence standard is a preponderance of the evidence in determining whether administrative allegations of sexual abuse or sexual harassment are substantiated by policy, training, and review of investigative report.
 Investigators training programs provide in-depth clarification of this standard.
-Compliance was determined by review of policy, investigation, investigator training curriculum.
+Compliance was determined by review of policy, previous investigations, investigator training curriculum and interviews with regional investigator.